SignalFlagZ/RPi3_Switchable_HOTSPOT/README.md

 # RPi3_Switchable_HOTSPOT

 ## Introduction
-This is the configuration script to set up HOTSPOT for Raspberry Pi 3.
+This is the configuration script to set up HOTSPOT for RASPBIAN JESSIE WITH PIXEL on Raspberry Pi 3.
 It makes easy to switch between client mode and HOTSPOT mode.
 Scanning essids and auto-configure wifi mode at boot up.
 Configurations are based on : http://elinux.org/RPI-Wireless-Hotspot
 ## Installation